Ascites: Classification

+Refractory ascites is less common, difficult to treat, and exists in two subtypes: i) diuretic intractable ascites makes up the majority of refractory ascites cases, where diuretic treatment is difficult due to diuretic-induced complications such as elevated creatinine and hypokalemia; ii) diuretic resistant ascites does not respond to diuretic treatment.

 Pathophysiology

 Ascitic fluid can accumulate as a transudate or an exudate.
 Amounts of up to 35 liters are possible.

 Roughly, transudates are a result of increased pressure in the hepatic portal vein (>8 mmHg, usually around 20 mmHg (e.g., due to cirrhosis), while exudates are actively secreted fluid due to inflammation or malignancy.
 As a result, exudates are high in protein and lactate dehydrogenase and have a low pH (<7.30), a low glucose level, and more white blood cells.
 Transudates have low protein (<30 g/L), low LDH, high pH, normal glucose, and fewer than 1 white cell per 1000 mm3.
 Clinically, the most useful measure is the difference between ascitic and serum albumin concentrations.
 A difference of less than 1 g/dl (10 g/L) implies an exudate.

 Portal hypertension plays an important role in the production of ascites by raising capillary hydrostatic pressure within the splanchnic bed.

 Regardless of the cause, sequestration of fluid within the abdomen leads to additional fluid retention by the kidneys due to stimulatory effect on blood pressure hormones, notably aldosterone.
 The sympathetic nervous system is also activated, and renin production is increased due to decreased perfusion of the kidney.
 Extreme disruption of the renal blood flow can lead to hepatorenal syndrome.
 Other complications of ascites include spontaneous bacterial peritonitis (SBP), due to decreased antibacterial factors in the ascitic fluid such as complement.